 Although uPVC doors can be one of the most energy-efficient options for your home, they can be narrow looking due to the thicker frames.
 Plus, after installation, you cannot change the size of the door and changing the colour can be a costly process.

 Wooden doors are the most durable when treated correctly.
 Furthermore, these exterior wooden doors can last for more than 100 years.
 Another benefit of these doors is that they are versatile.
 You can change the size and colour of these doors as required.

 Although these doors are durable, they need to be ongoing maintenance to combat the effects of warping and twisting.
 Plus, cheap wooden doors can rot and come away from joints without a correct seal.

 Benefits & Cons of Composite, PVC, and Wooden Doors

 Exterior doors come in a wide range of colours and styles in today’s market, including pine, oak, PVC, mahogany, and composite.
 Some exterior doors except ones made to measure or bespoke doors are more than likely veneered onto solid timber.
 The reason for this is to make the best possible use of resources and can lead to a durable door with high-quality stability like a solid wooden door.

-Bespoke ranges of wooden doors are currently made using traditional joints.
-The use of dowels as a method for jointing, when used with state of the art glues, can narrow construction time and limit the number of joints required.
+Most manufacturers traditionally make wooden doors with traditional joints.
+The use of dowels as a method for jointing, when used with a state of the art glues, can narrow construction time and limit the number of joints required.

 Exterior wooden doors when looked after and treated correctly can be one of the best buys you will ever make.
-The great thing about exterior wooden doors is that when fitted correctly and maintained they can last up to 100 years.
-When they do fail to function correctly things can be added to them to make them better.
-New and up to date locks added, size reduction, and excluders to prevent draught.
-However composite and PVC doors require minimal maintenance and on modern homes, they can add style.
+The great thing about exterior wooden doors is that when fitted correctly and maintained, they can last up to 100 years.
+However, composite and PVC doors require low maintenance, and on modern homes, they can add style.